Wastewater treatment plant parameters

 In aquaculture or fish farming, the nitrate parameter is not that important (except in aquaponics for plants).
 Actually, nitrates are hardly toxic for adult fish.
 However, be careful with fry, which can be subject to variable mortality depending on the species, sometimes as low as 20 mg/L.

-Total nitrogen NGL
+Total Nitrogen NGL

 NGL is a measure of the total nitrogen pollution of an effluent.